-- 2. Reflects the pro forma transaction adjustments included in the unaudited pro forma condensed combined financial information related to the reverse merger and recapitalization: - (a) Represents the redemption of the Lyneer redeemable units and adjustment to eliminate members' deficit. - (b) Adjustment to eliminate our accumulated deficit, additional paid in capital and common stock. - (c) Adjustment to reflect a settlement offer in lieu of the cash and stock dividends agreed to in the Merger Agreement.
-The cash and shares to be issued will be held in escrow to be paid and issued upon each pre-Merger stockholder releasing us from future litigation. - (d) Adjustments to reflect the transfer of Lyneer interests from IDC and LMH for cash, the Merger Note and common stock, including (i) the issuance of \$55 million of shares of our common stock, (ii) the issuance of the Merger Note in the principal amount of \$20,000,000 that will mature on April 30, 2024, and (iii) the payment of \$15,000,000 in cash. - (e) Adjustment to eliminate due to/from balances between Lyneer and IDC. - (f) Transfer of \$43,000,000 of our common stock to certain individuals associated with Atlantic Merger Sub as advisory fees for overseeing and structuring of the Merger. - 3.
-Represents the adjustment for selling \$20,000,000 of our common stock in this offering, offset by transaction-related costs payable to the underwriters and advisors and for associated legal and accounting expenses and the issuance of 2,000,000 shares from the exercise of the Series B Warrants for no consideration. - 4.
-Reflects the effect of the IRC Section 754 election taken to adjust the partnership basis for the consideration transferred in the transaction.
-An estimated effective tax rate of 26% was used to account for the tax loss/benefit, representing the estimated tax rate of SeqLL following the Merger.
+- 2. Reflects the pro forma transaction adjustments included in the unaudited pro forma condensed combined financial information related to the reverse merger and recapitalization: - (a) Represents the redemption of the Lyneer redeemable units and adjustment to eliminate members' deficit. - (b) Adjustment to eliminate our accumulated deficit, additional paid in capital, common stock and preferred stock and remove other accumulated other comprehensive income due to distribution of all marketable securities associated with the cash dividend we will make to our pre-Merger stockholders in connection with the Merger. - (c) Adjustment to reflect a settlement offer in lieu of the cash and stock dividends agreed to in the Merger Agreement.
+The cash and shares to be issued will be held in escrow to be paid and issued upon each pre-Merger stockholder releasing us from future litigation. - (d) Adjustment to remove all related party balances, including joint and several debt obligations between Lyneer and IDC, which will take place immediately prior to consummation of the Merger.
+The settlement of all intercompany, related party and joint and several debt obligations between related parties will be treated as an equity transaction. - (e) Transfer of \$43,000,000 of our common stock to certain individuals associated with Atlantic Merger Sub as advisory fees for overseeing and structuring of the Merger. - 3.
+Represents the adjustment for selling \$20,000,000 of our common stock in this offering, offset by transaction-related costs payable to the underwriters and advisors and for associated legal and accounting expenses.